jxsl13/animatch/README.md

 **animatch** is an anime video file tagging tool.

 It uses the provided file name as reference.
-File names are cleaned, tokenized and normalized in order before comparing them to the (also normalized) list of anime titles provided by AniDB.
+File names are cleaned, tokenized and normalized before comparing them to the (also normalized) list of anime titles provided by AniDB.

 The main command is:
 ```shell